awsdocs/aws-doc-sdk-examples/go/iam/README.md

-# AWS SDK for Go Code Examples for AWS Identity and Access Management (IAM)
+# AWS SDK for Go code examples for AWS Identity and Access Management (IAM)

 ## Purpose

-These examples demonstrates how to perform several DynamoDB operations.
+These examples demonstrate how to perform several IAM operations.

 ## Prerequisites